Sujal09022003/iverilog-Assignment-and-Project/README.md

-# iverilog-Assignment-and-Project
+# Iverilog-Assignment-and-Project
 This folder includes all assignments given in my college for the subject Digital Design and Computer Organisation

-# for Compilation of file and TestBenchfiles
+# Compilation of file and TestBenchfiles
 iverilog -o <output name> <main file> <testbench file>
 vvp <output name>